danbev/learning-nodejs/README.md

     process.binding('constants').

-Which like mentioned earlier in this document this will invoke `Binding` and there is a special clause for `constants`:
+Which like mentioned earlier in this document this will invoke `Binding` (in node.cc) and there is a special clause for `constants`:

     } else if (!strcmp(*module_v, "constants")) {
       exports = Object::New(env->isolate());